OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 **Note:**
 - [Disk encryption](http://en.wikipedia.org/wiki/Disk_encryption_theory) is a special case of [data at rest](http://en.wikipedia.org/wiki/Data_at_Rest) e.g. Encrypted File System on a Hard Disk Drive.
 - [XTS-AES mode](http://csrc.nist.gov/publications/nistpubs/800-38E/nist-sp-800-38E.pdf) is optimized for Disk encryption and is one of the [NIST approved modes](http://csrc.nist.gov/groups/ST/toolkit/BCM/current_modes.html); it provides confidentiality and some protection against data manipulation (but not as strong as the [AE](http://en.wikipedia.org/wiki/Authenticated_encryption) [NIST approved modes](http://csrc.nist.gov/groups/ST/toolkit/BCM/current_modes.html)).
 It is also specified in [IEEE P1619 Standard for Cryptographic Protection of Data on Block-Oriented Storage Devices](http://en.wikipedia.org/wiki/IEEE_P1619)

-### Use strong approved cryptographic algorithms

-Do not implement an existing cryptographic algorithm on your own, no matter how easy it appears.
-Instead, use widely accepted algorithms and widely accepted implementations.

-Only use approved public algorithms such as AES, RSA public key cryptography, and SHA-256 or better for hashing.
-Do not use weak algorithms, such as MD5 or SHA1.
-Note that the classification of a "strong" cryptographic algorithm can change over time.
-See [NIST approved algorithms](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf) or ISO TR 14742 "Recommendations on Cryptographic Algorithms and their use" or [Algorithms, key size and parameters report – 2014](http://www.enisa.europa.eu/activities/identity-and-trust/library/deliverables/algorithms-key-size-and-parameters-report-2014/at_download/fullReport) from European Union Agency for Network and Information Security.
-E.g. [AES](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) 128, [RSA](http://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) 3072, [SHA](http://en.wikipedia.org/wiki/Secure_Hash_Algorithm) 256.

-Ensure that the implementation has (at minimum) had some cryptography experts involved in its creation.
-If possible, use an implementation that is FIPS 140-2 certified.

-See [NIST approved algorithms](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf) Table 2 "Comparable strengths" for the strength ("security bits") of different algorithms and key lengths, and how they compare to each other.

-- In general, where different algorithms are used, they should have comparable strengths e.g. if an AES-128 key is to be encrypted, an AES-128 key or greater, or RSA-3072 or greater could be used to encrypt it.
-- In general, hash lengths are twice as long as the security bits offered by the symmetric/asymmetric algorithm  e.g. SHA-224 for 3TDEA (112 security bits) (due to the [Birthday Attack](http://en.wikipedia.org/wiki/Birthday_attack))

-If a password is being used to protect keys then the [password strength](http://en.wikipedia.org/wiki/Password_strength) should be sufficient for the strength of the keys it is protecting.

-When 3DES is used, ensure `K1 != K2 != K3`, and the minimum key length must be `192 bits` .

-### Custom Algorithms

-Don't do this.

 ### Secure Random Number Generation